I’m sure at some point you’ve heard: “There are no snakes in Hawaii.”

-One snake which is seen in Hawaii is the Brown Tree Snake.
-This is a non-native snake, aggressive and slightly venomous.
-The Brown Tree Snake is actually native to eastern and northern coastal Australia, parts of Indonesia and New Guinea.
+Another non-native snake seen in Hawaii is the brown tree snake.
+It is aggressive and slightly venomous.
+The brown tree snake is actually native to eastern and northern coastal Australia, parts of Indonesia and New Guinea.

 Prolific Breeding Habits

-The snakes have bred fast so that there are thousands per square mile in some areas.
-This is a snake where egg fertilization doesn’t follow mating right away.
-A reproducing female is able to store the male’s sperm for up to several years until required.
+These snakes have bred fast so that there are thousands per square mile in some areas.
+In this snake, egg fertilization doesn’t immediately follow mating.
+A reproducing female is able to store the male’s sperm for up to several years until she wants to use it.

-The snakes have been responsible for many power outages across the island as well as causing the local extinction of native bird- and lizard species.
-Whether the snakes were deliberately introduced to the island to control rodent populations or whether the snakes were stowaways aboard military aircraft, they have devastated the island’s native bird populations.
+Whether the snakes were deliberately introduced to the island to control rodent populations, or whether the snakes were stowaways aboard military aircraft, they have devastated the island’s native bird populations.